I am sure many of you will have seen the Gartner Hype Cycle at some point. Have you wondered what it’s all about and whether it can help you?

 At this point, many businesses who jumped on the bandwagon with all the hype will give up.
 It has proven to be too hard, too expensive and not delivered the benefits that were promised.
 This is the critical phase for success, however.

-Early market winners and losers are made now, as those who make products that fulfil early adopter needs will emerge as market leaders.
+Early market winners and losers are made now, as those who make products that fulfill early adopter needs will emerge as market leaders.
 You don’t find many new companies coming to the technology at this point, even though it may actually be one of the best times as the kinks are likely to be worked out shortly.

 Slope of Enlightenment